IQuOD/duplicated_checking_IQuOD/README.md

 International Quality-controlled Ocean Database (*IQuOD*)

+*Author affiliations:*

 Institute of Atmospheric Physics, Chinese Academy of Sciences (IAP/CAS)

+Climate Science Centre, Environment, Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia.

+Computer Network Information Center (CNIC), Chinese Academy of Sciences

+Scripps Institution of Oceanography (SIO), University of California, United States.

+Istituto Nazionale di Geofisica e Vulcanologia (INGV), Italy.

+Department of Geophysics, Tohoku University, Japan.

+NOAA National Centers for Environmental Information, United States.

 ## 1. Overview

 **This algorithm, namely  DC_OCEAN, aims at detecting the ocean *in-situ* duplicate profiles by reducing the computational intensity in a cost-effective way.**

-It utilizes a 'DNA' method, which assigns a 'DNA' to each profile using primary metadata (e.g., latitude, longitude, instrument types) and secondary data (e.g., sum of depth, sum of temperature, standard deviation of temperature in the profile).
-This approach is inspired by the similarity between profile data characteristics and the structure of DNA in biology, where each profile represents a 'DNA' and different metadata information corresponds to distinct segments on this 'DNA.'
+It utilizes a 'profile summary score (PSS)' method, which assigns a numerical value to each profile using primary metadata (e.g., latitude, longitude, instrument types) and secondary data (e.g., sum of depth, sum of temperature, standard deviation of temperature in the profile).

 The core assumption of this algorithm is that if it's a duplicate pair, most of the metadata and observational data will be identical.

 The duplicate checking algorithm can support various groups including IQuoD, IAP/CAS, WOD/NCEI, CODC etc.

-The codes need to be run with MATLAB and Python 3.
+The codes need to be run with Python 3.

 **A scientific paper introducing this algorithm could be found in Song et al., 2024.**